l0go/haxeget/README.md

 If needed, we can install another version and switch freely between them with the ``haxeget use <version>`` command.

 ## Why Rust?
 I wanted to mess with the Rust programming language and this seemed like a decent opportunity.
-If I had proper hindsight, I would have written it in a better language like Go, Zig, or even godforbid Haxe itself.1
+If I had proper hindsight, I would have written it in a better language like Go, Zig, or even godforbid Haxe itself.

+## Alternatives
+- [haxe-manager](https://github.com/kLabz/haxe-manager/): The original inspiration for this, still a valid option!
+- [asdf-haxe](https://github.com/asdf-community/asdf-haxe): If I was aware that asdf had a Haxe plugin, I would probably just have used that.
+Writing my own is a lot more entertaining though!